approov/quickstart-aws-api-gateway-v2/docs/APPROOV_TOKEN_QUICKSTART.md

 ## AWS CLI Setup

-When using the AWS CLI during this quickstart you will need to use several times some values, thus to make things easier you will set them as environment variables for your current shell session.

-### How to Follow the Instructions

-When following the instructions to execute the `aws` commands you will notice that some of them contain variables, for example:
+When following the instructions using the `aws` CLI you will notice that some commands use values from environment variables, for example:

 ```bash
 aws lambda add-permission \